Proto-Baltic language: Proto-Baltic area

 Inhabitants of the Proto-Baltic area were surrounded by Germanic people in the west, Slavs in the south and Finno-Ugric people in the north and northeast.
 Russian philologist Vladimir Toporov believes that during 1000–800 BC Proto-Germanic people began expanding into the western Baltic territory starting from the Pasłęka River.
 Later on, the Baltic area began shrinking even more due to the migration of the Goths.
 During the migration period Slavic people began expanding into the northern and eastern territories of the Balts.
 From 11th to 12th century, Russian scriptures mention ongoing battles near Moscow with Eastern Galindians.
-Since 1225, the conquests of the Teutonic Order in the current Baltic region intensified and later on resulted in the extinction of the Old Prussians in the 18th century.
+Since 1225, the conquests of the Teutonic Order in the current Baltic region intensified and later on resulted in the extinction of the Old Prussian speakers in the 18th century.